mayakarabula/next-parrot/README.md

 ## To Do
 - [x] Allow to run tasks in queue
-   - [ ] Allow to pipe STDOUT to next task
 - [ ] Allow to send data to STDIN
+   - [ ] Allow to pipe STDOUT in queue
 - [x] Allow custom statuses on STDOUT patterns
-- [ ] Allow action hooks on STDOUT patterns
+- [x] Allow action hooks on STDOUT patterns
-- [ ] Allow connections between server Parrot instances
 - [ ] Start with UI
 - [ ] Add forms based on JSON Schema
 - [ ] Add charts